Environmental Issue Committee

 With regard to Scope 3, it is difficult to calculate the emissions of each supplier based on a unified standard, and we have yet to set a reduction target for the industry as a whole.
 To solve this problem, we applied for and were selected for the Ministry of the Environment's "FY2025 Model Project for Promoting Decarbonization throughout the Value Chain," which is a collaborative effort between the public and private sectors.
 Through this project, we plan to create emission calculation rules and guidelines that can be used across the industry, and this is an important step that will influence our future strategy.

-In the area of recycling-oriented society initiatives, we are sharing advanced case studies of individual companies within the industry, such as PTP sheet recycling, and working to develop them horizontally.
+In the area of recycling-oriented society initiatives, we are sharing advanced case studies of individual companies within the industry, such as PTP sheet recycling, for horizontal development.
 In addition, we have launched a new system called the "Pharmaceutical Supply Chain Environmental Award" to recognize and share outstanding initiatives.
 We aim to raise the level of the industry as a whole by spreading the word about excellent examples.

 From "Collaboration" to "Co-creation